 When choosing a bird, it is best to select a hand-fed baby or at least a young bird that has been handled regularly.
 Prices will vary with color, and you can expect to pay a bit more from a conscientious breeder.
 A well-handled young bird can cost $100 to $300.

 Cockatiels are widely available at pet stores, but these birds may have an unknown history.
 As a result, they may be older, not used to being handled, and harder to tame.

+Look for a bird that is bright, alert, and active.
+Avoid a bird that is sitting quietly with puffed feathers; it might be ill.
 The bird's feathers should be smooth and shiny and lay down flat on the body.
-The feathers around the vent/cloaca should be clean, dry, and free of fecal matter.
-The scales on the feet should be smooth, the nails in good condition, the beak smooth and well-shaped, and the nostrils clear and clean.
+The feathers around the vent/cloaca (opening where the bird expels feces and urine) should be clean, dry, and free of fecal matter.
+The scales on the feet should be smooth.
+Make sure Its nails are in good condition, and Its beak is smooth and well-shaped.
+Its nostrils should be clear and clean.

 More Pet Bird Species and Further Research

-If you’re interested in similar species, check out:
+If you’re interested in a similar species, check out:

 If you want a bird with a talent for mimicry, take a look at some small talking birds that might be a good fit.

 Keep Teflon, Avocado, Lead, and Zinc Away From Pet Birds.
 University of Illinois College of Veterinary Medicine.

 Bandyopadhyay S. Systemic Clinical and Metabolic Diseases.
 Pet bird diseases and care.
 2017:167-252. doi:10.1007/978-981-10-3674-3_3